 - Salsa.
 Adds flavor and moisture to the chicken mixture.
 You can use any store-bought salsa you enjoy.

 - Spices.
 A blend of cumin, chipotle chili pepper, oregano, garlic powder, salt, and pepper.
 It’s earthy, spicy, and full of rich flavor.

 - Pinto Beans.
 Cooked in the same liquid as the chicken, salsa, and spices, the beans become incredibly creamy and flavorful.
 The beans add filling fiber and protein to the nachos.

 - Tortilla Chips.
 Homemade tortilla chips are incredibly simple to make, healthier than store-bought, and equally as delicious.
 All it takes are corn tortillas, cooking spray, and salt.
 Easy peasy!

-- Shred the chicken, then add the pinto beans.
+- Shred the Chicken.
+Add the pinto beans.

-- Place the chips on a baking sheet and top them with the chicken and bean mixture.
-Sprinkle cheese over the top and broil for a few minutes.
+- Broil the Nachos.
+Top the chips with the chicken mixture and cheese, then broil for a few minutes.
 Remove the chips from the oven and add any other desired toppings.
 DIG IN!

 - To Store.
 Refrigerate leftover nachos in an airtight storage container for up to 2 days.
 If possible, store the toppings separately from the tortilla chips.